 3. Click Menu Menu in the top left corner, then Add Your Business.

-To finish the process for signing up for Google My Business, follow the on-screen instructions.
+To finish the process of signing up for Google My Business, follow the on-screen instructions.

 Pro Tips #3: How to add users to Google My Business

-It’s easier to put new owners, managers, and site managers to Google My Business.
+Putting new owners, managers, and site managers into Google My Business is easier.
 You can add managers if you’re the business owner or add the customer as the owner and teammates as contributors if you’re the manager of several businesses, such as an agency.

 Step 1: Navigate to your company’s homepage.

-From the left menu of GMB page, select “Users.”
+From the left menu of the GMB page, select “Users.”

 Step #2: Once you click users, the current owners or users will appear.